-- the Spring Clip was not installed at all.
+- the Spring Clip had not initially been installed.
 Customers sometimes enlist others to perform the installation and for various reasons the installation instructions may not have been communicated or followed correctly.
-Because the Spring Clip keeps the Center SPLITSCREEN clear of the center vent closure flap, a missing Spring Clip should be an obvious situation as the closure flap would bind and become inoperative.
+Because the Spring Clip keeps the Center SPLITSCREEN clear of the center vent closure flap, a missing Spring Clip should be easily noticed as the closure flap would bind against the screen, becoming inoperative.

-- the Clip was installed improperly, vibrated loose and fell off.
+- the Clip was installed improperly.
+It may have been installed into the drain slot without securing the Center SPLITSCREEN itself (it must be fully opened to “catch” the screen).
+Or it may have vibrated loose and fell off.
 This is possible if the clip’s rear (vertical) wire-handle was removed or cut.
 The correct positioning of the clip’s vertical wire-handle is such that; as the ADA is reinstalled onto the fairing, the (vertical) wire-handle “bottoms-out” between the cooling fins of the Infotainment Radio making it impossible for the clip to vibrate loose.

 Stabilizer Pad Related Issues can only happen when:

-- the Stabilizer Pad was not installed at all.
+- the Stabilizer Pad was not initially installed.
 This could be problematic at high interstate speeds as air pressure and/or road debris impacts push the curved top of the screen backward.
-Some customers enlist others to perform the installation and for various reasons the installation instructions may not have been provided or followed correctly;
+Some customers enlist others to perform the installation and for various reasons the installation instructions may not have been provided or followed correctly.

-We stand behind what we are able to control, i.e. delivering a high-quality product free of defects to our DIY customers.
-After years of feedback from both satisfied customers and a (very) few who’ve experienced issues, we are absolutely confident that faithfully followed video/written instruction-sets result in successful installations.
+We stand behind what we are able to control, i.e., delivering a high-quality product free of defects to our DIY customers.
+After years of feedback from both satisfied customers as well as the (very) few who’ve experienced issues, we are absolutely confident that faithfully followed video/written instruction-sets result in successful and reliable installations.
 That installation failures are rarely an issue is confirmed by the high praise for our video instructions as per many Customer REVIEWS advising how easy the installation was!
-That being said; because no one has immunity from “Murphy’s Law”, replacements and/or repairs are occasionally required.
+That being said, because no one has immunity from “Murphy’s Law”, replacements and/or repairs are occasionally required.

-- have the upper and lower sections of your ADA (Air Duct Assembly) separated or come apart at all? (not a usual occurrence, but it’s happened)
+- have the upper and lower sections of your ADA (Air Duct Assembly) separated or come apart at all? (not an uncommon occurrence)